Leaf Group: Stock offer

-In April 2010, Financial Times reported that Demand Media was planning an initial public offering of shares (IPO), which would mean any acquisitions would be out of the question.
-IPO filing was completed in August of that year.
-Shares were at first expected to be offered in December 2010, in a tender that would give Demand Media a value of some $1.5 billion.
+In April 2010, the Financial Times reported that Demand Media was planning an initial public offering of shares (IPO).
+The IPO filing was completed in August of that year.
+Shares were initially expected to be offered in December 2010 that would give Demand Media a value of some $1.5 billion.
 However, as a result of a Securities and Exchange Commission investigation regarding the company's novel accounting for "long-lived content", the pricing was delayed.

 On January 12, 2011, the company announced it would price its shares between $14 and $16 each, giving it a valuation of approximately $1.3 billion.
-Questions were raised about Demand Media's claim to be profitable, given that its IPO filings that had reported losses for the past several years.
+Questions were raised about Demand Media's claim to be profitable, given that its IPO filings had reported losses for the past several years.

-On December 14, 2020 the company announced the closing of its underwritten public offering of 8,216,750 shares of its common stock, including full exercise of the underwriter’s option to purchase additional shares of common stock, at a public offering price of $4.20 per share, receiving an aggregate net proceeds from the offering of approximately $32.0 million.
+On December 14, 2020, the company announced the closing of its underwritten public offering of 8,216,750 shares of its common stock, including full exercise of the underwriter’s option to purchase additional shares of common stock, at a public offering price of $4.20 per share, receiving an aggregate net proceeds from the offering of approximately $32.0 million.

 Criticism

-Demand Media has attracted criticism from Internet watchdogs for being one of the largest buyers of articles and videos, often commissioning low-quality articles to cut costs in an effort to mass-produce articles and videos to appear highly in Google search results, purchasing thousands of search-engine-driven content from low-paid freelancers to use on its websites to attract advertisers, such as Israeli startup (now owned by Google's AdSense) Simpli.
+Demand Media has attracted criticism for being one of the largest buyers of articles and videos, often commissioning low-quality articles to cut costs in an effort to mass-produce articles and videos to appear highly in Google search results, purchasing thousands of search-engine-driven content from low-paid freelancers to use on its websites to attract advertisers, such as Israeli startup Simpli (now owned by Google's AdSense).

 Demand Media has also been criticized for its methods of accounting, such as capitalizing the costs of content and amortizing them over five years, giving them the appearance of profitability.